yordanihl/sass-task/README.md

 # Features

 - Big carousel controlled with the three dots
-- Section "Our Featured Professionals" with 4 items per slide on desktop and 2 items on mobile, controlled with te arrows
+- Section "Our Featured Professionals" with 4 items per slide on desktop and 2 items on mobile, controlled with the arrows

 # Notes